sts10/fgift/README.markdown

 Jay,Gloria,Manny,,
 ```

-(Generally I'd recommend creating and editing the CSV files in a spreadsheet editor like Microsoft Excel or [LibreOffice](https://www.libreoffice.org/) Calc, rather than a text editor like Vim or Sublime Text.)
+(Generally I'd recommend creating and editing the CSV file in a spreadsheet editor like Microsoft Excel or [LibreOffice](https://www.libreoffice.org/) Calc, rather than a text editor like Vim or Sublime Text.)

 ### Example NAMES file as JSON
 FGift can also accept a JSON file describing the `names` and their relationships: